OctopusDeploy/blog/blog/2022-q3/using-alpine-image/index.md

 Thanks to its small size, the [Alpine Docker image](https://hub.docker.com/_/alpine) is frequently used as the base for other custom images.
 With over a billion downloads on Docker Hub, Alpine is also one of the most popular images available.

-In this post I'll show you the best practices to adopt when basing your own images on Alpine.
+In this post, I show you the best practices to adopt when basing your own images on Alpine.

 ## Cleaning the cache